AdityaSinghDevs/adityapratapsingh.github.io/_pages/home.md

 This website serves as a record of my **projects, research directions, technical writing, and academic progress**.

-<p>This site documents that journey, where it began, where it’s going, and everything in between.</p>

 <!-- <p>
 Currently I am a Junior undergraduate in Computer Science Engineering, Specializing in AI & Data Science at GGSIPU (VIPS-TC), A student nerding out on everything architectures, training workflows, and papers people have written in this field, especially the kind that make you pause and wonder <b>, "How did they even build this?"</b>.<br>